Electricity pollution & restructuring

-Alabama has natural resources including coal, natural gas, and rivers for hydroelectric dams for electricity generation.
-Alabama has three nuclear generators and another under construction.
-Over the years, the electric companies have invested in generation and transmission facilities.
-Alabama sells about one third of its generated electricity to Georgia and Florida.
-The franchise areas of the electric companies go across state borders with competition at the wholesale level.
+States with natural resources including coal, natural gas, and rivers for hydroelectric dams generate electricity.
+Nuclear generators also play a role in baseload generation.
+Electric utility companies invest in generation and transmission facilities.
+Franchise areas of the electric utilities cross state borders with competition at the wholesale level.

-The major utilities in Alabama are Alabama Power and the Tennessee Valley Authority (TVA) in north Alabama.
-Generation and transmission of both companies are multi-state systems designed for their regions.
-Both companies enjoy monopoly power but prices are regulated by the Public Service Commission in Alabama PSC.
-The electric systems are also regulated by the Southeastern Electric Reliability Council SERC of the Federal Energy Regulatory Commission FERC in the US Department of Energy.
-The industry is restructuring and regulation is passing from the states to regional and national levels.
+Generation and transmission are multi-state systems designed for regions.
+Utilities have monopoly power but prices are regulated by the Public Service Commissions.
+The industry is restructuring with more regulation passing from states to regional and national levels.

-There is local pollution due to electricity generation.
-While newer gas fired generators are relatively clean, coal is the main fuel.
-The Environmental Protection Agency EPA requires the best available technology BAT for controlling emissions but living near a coal burning electric generator harms health.
-Alabama has some EPA noncompliance areas with pollutants above standards.
+There is local pollution due to electricity generation with hydrocarbon fuels.
+Gas fired generators are relatively clean.
+Coal is the main fuel and more polluting.
+The Environmental Protection Agency EPA requires the best available technology BAT for controlling emissions but living near a coal burning generator is unhealthy.

-At present, Alabama exports electricity and suffers the extra pollution.
-The economic question is whether the income from selling electricity is worth the cost of pollution.
-The political question is who would make any changes as the electric industry restructures.
+Exporting states suffer the pollution.
+The economic question is whether the income from selling electricity is worth the costs of pollution.
+The political question will be who makes any changes as the electric industry restructures.